unisb-bioinf/causaltrail/README.md

 The *Query History* lists all submitted and valid queries for individual networks.
 The *Query Control Panel* is used in formulating queries.
-We provide several examples for query managment in the next section.
+We provide several examples for query management in the next section.

 To train the *Student Network* use the files: